Getting the Most for Your Health Club Dollar

 Most clubs require you to sign a contract to become a member.
 Read it carefully before

 signing it and, if possible, compare it with the contracts of other clubs in your

 area.
 These are factors the International Health, Racquet, and Sportsclub Association advises

 Length of your commitment.
 Is it month to month, or are you required to join for a specific period?

 Termination options.
 Can you cancel your membership before the end of the contract?
 Under what conditions?

 Enjoy the payoff

-After you've invested in a membership, here are strategies for getting the best value
+After you've spent your money on a membership, here are ways to get the best value